dfinity/portal/docs/samples/deploying-your-first-bitcoin-dapp.md

 some testnet Bitcoin.
 You can use one of the Bitcoin faucets, such as [coinfaucet.eu](https://coinfaucet.eu), to receive some bitcoin.

 Enter your address and click on "Send testnet bitcoins".
-In the example below we will use bitcoin address `n31eU1K11m1r58aJMgTyxGonu7wSMoUYe7`, but you would use your own own.
+In the example below we will use bitcoin address `n31eU1K11m1r58aJMgTyxGonu7wSMoUYe7`, but you would use your own address.
 The canister will be receiving 0.011 test BTC on the Bitcoin Testnet.

 ![Bitcoin Testnet Faucet](_attachments/bitcoin-testnet-faucet.png)